 See House, where the titular character struggled with chronic pain that often made him snappish and irritable.
 This was frowned upon because he was supposed to suffer in silence, and the use of pain medication was also frowned upon because he was supposed to be a man and handle the pain without the assistance of vicodin or any other drugs.
 Gregory House wasn’t playing the expected pop culture role, one where he’s strong, silent, and heroic for enduring pain without comment or any attempt at pain management.

 Aside from the fact that this depiction just isn’t reflective of the actual experience of people who have known pain, particularly persistent chronic pain, it sets some very dangerous precedents.
-People with acute pain may think they need to grit their teeth and bear it because that’s what pop culture tells them to do; I have a strong memory of trying to sit still for a tooth extraction without novocaine, for example1.
+People with acute pain may think they need to grit their teeth and bear it because that’s what pop culture tells them to do; I have a strong memory of trying to sit still for a tooth extraction without novocaine, for example[1.
+My dentist prevailed in the end.].
 This can be critically damaging in the wake of surgery, where good pain management can improve healing times by keeping the patient comfortable.
 People who experience more pain after surgery tend to have more complicated recoveries.
 There’s no medical necessity for allowing a patient to remain in pain, and patients should be encouraged to discuss pain levels frankly and accurately because they will actually heal more quickly.

 In the wake of my own recent surgery, the nurses regularly checked on my pain levels in recovery.
 As soon as I expressed any kind of discomfort, they gave me more medication, which initially surprised me; I, too, have bought into the message that pain should be endured rather than treated.
 The goal was not to keep me doped up, but to ensure that my pain levels remained stable, to get meds on board before I experienced a spike of pain.
 And it worked; the medication kept me comfortable and helped me get mobile very quickly.
 I was reminded to continue aggressive pain management at home to maintain my progress.